Arts meet Science: From Plastic to Microplastic

 Giving these scraps of plastic waste a second life as valuable pieces of art Mbongeni Buthelezi wants to convey hope but also create awareness for global society’s socioeconomic problems.
 The artist explains: “I want to create a dialogue, where we begin to talk about some of the environmental challenges we are all facing.
 By adding a voice towards resolving the problem, I as an artist am happy to become part of the change and make a contribution, albeit small, in finding a solution.”

 His voice was heard loud and clear and created a lot of attention for his cause during his four-week stay in Bayreuth from 10 February to 4 March 2020.
-Following an invitation of the special research section (Sonderforschungsbereich/SFB) “Microplastics” of the University of Bayreuth and supported by Iwalewahaus, the “Freundeskreis Iwalewahaus” as well as the Africa Multiple Cluster of Excellence, Mbongeni Buthelezi spent his stay working and educating the public.
+Following an invitation of the Collaborative Research Centre (Sonderforschungsbereich/SFB) “Microplastics” of the University of Bayreuth and supported by Iwalewahaus, the “Freundeskreis Iwalewahaus” as well as the Africa Multiple Cluster of Excellence, Mbongeni Buthelezi spent his stay working and educating the public.
 He took part in a number of events, first of which was the festive opening of his exhibition and science rallye organized by the SFB Microplastics on 27 February 2020.

 Art meets Science